pingcap/docs/v3.1/reference/tools/data-migration/glossary.md

 Safe mode is the mode in which DML statements can be imported more than once when the primary key or unique key exists in the table schema.

 In this mode, some statements from the upstream are replicated to the downstream only after they are re-written.
 The `INSERT` statement is re-written as `REPLACE`; the `UPDATE` statement is re-written as `DELETE` and `REPLACE`.
-TiDB DM automatically enables the safe mode 5 minutes before the replication task is started or resumed.
+TiDB DM automatically enables the safe mode within 5 minutes after the replication task is started or resumed.
 You can manually enable the mode by modifying the `safe-mode` parameter in the task configuration file.

 ### Shard DDL